 The answer to that question depends on three things: the teacher’s purpose, the learners’ needs, and a good understanding of how young people develop in a digital age.
 In other words, classroom management is about building positive relationships with students from whom you expect high levels of engagement.

-This looks drastically different in today’s classroom as opposed to ones from even 10 years ago.
+This looks drastically different in today’s classroom as opposed to the ones from even 10 years ago.

-We are taught when learning about classroom management philosophy that there is an expectation that students sit quietly and do work from “bell to bell”.
-Though I would agree that work from “bell to bell” (minus brain breaks) is still relevant, in a student-centered classroom where they are collaborating and exploring and getting EXCITED about what they are doing, it just isn’t realistic that this would be a quiet environment and there is much more noisy classroom management happening than first meets the eye.
+We are taught when learning about the classroom management philosophy that there is an expectation that students sit quietly and do work from “bell to bell”.
+Though I would agree that work from “bell to bell” (minus brain breaks) is still relevant, in a student-centered classroom where they are collaborating and exploring and getting EXCITED about what they are doing, it just isn’t realistic that this would be a quiet environment.

-In its simplest forms, one of the most “radical” things about a student-centered environment is that it is a noisy classroom…and that’s okay!
+In its simplest forms, one of the most “radical” things about a thriving classroom environment that meets the needs of our current learners is that it is a noisy classroom…and that’s okay!

 Of course, make sure there is an understanding amongst your students if you have thin walls or can be a disturbance to other classes around you.
 A student-centered classroom isn’t an opportunity to be rude to your colleagues.
 But there are a variety of ways to make sure your students are keeping it at a dull roar (a noise meter, as a very simple example) while keeping your classroom management philosophy intact.